 The two-way zipper along the spine of the jacket is very helpful when using Jack’s leash, as it slips right through the gap, and would be perfect to incorporate with a harness (if we ever need to use one), as well.

 Also, the jacket looks good.
-Now that it’s almost officially winter, every time we go outside he has it on.
+Now, every time we go outside he has it on.
 If he somehow makes it outside without it, he looks underdressed, and probably feels it, too.

 We’ve also tried out Kurgo’s Atomic Drop Zippy Bowl, which is a lightweight and stowable water or food bowl.
 It’s very convenient to carry in a pocket or by its carabiner, so it’s ideal for snowshoeing if you pack the water and food separately.